ep2p/row-server-starter/README.md

 ## TODO

-- [ ] Filter chain for request handling (So developers can inject their own filters)
+- [x] Filter chain for request handling (So developers can add their own filters)
 - [ ] Session authentication to work with `@PreAuthorize`
 - [ ] Pass current user session to controller methods as argument if an annotation is present
 - [ ] Add metrics